The Brockman Scholarship

 The application form contains a list of some of the STEM-based degree programs offered on the College Station campus of Texas A&M. This list is not comprehensive, and applicants may enter an alternative four-year STEM major on the application form using the following format: Four-letter Texas A&M Academic Code: College/Degree Program.

 The final decision on what constitutes a STEM major for the purposes of the scholarship rests with the Brockman Foundation.
+For the current approved listing of STEM majors, click here.

 What is the MS Business graduate degree?